 Get on our email list for updates.

 Dawna is a therapist, author, and instructor.
 She loves helping people remember and restore self-worth.
-Dawna created Worth-conscious Theory to help others understand their Birthright Self-worth and learn how to maintain their worthiness.
+Dawna created Worth-conscious Theory to help others understand their Birthright Self-worth and learn how to repair and maintain self-worth.